Life Insurance and Marijuana: Can You Get Covered?

 No-exam life insurance is an alternative option for marijuana users who want to avoid the standard medical exam.
 No-exam policies may still ask health questions on the application, and marijuana use is a required disclosure.

-No-exam policies carry lower maximum death benefit amounts, typically $500,000 or less, and higher per-dollar rates than fully underwritten policies.
-Marijuana users may still receive a smoker classification depending on the insurer's Medical Information Bureau (MIB) data check or prescription database review.
+No-exam policies cap death benefits at $500,000 or less and cost more per dollar of coverage than fully underwritten policies.
+Marijuana users can still receive a smoker classification if MIB data or prescription database records flag tobacco or nicotine use.

-Guaranteed acceptance life insurance is also available to any applicant regardless of health or marijuana use, but most providers cap coverage amounts at $5,000 to $25,000.
-This policy is designed primarily for final expense coverage.
+Guaranteed acceptance life insurance is available to any applicant regardless of health or marijuana use.
+Most providers cap coverage at $5,000 to $25,000.
+It's designed for final expense coverage as opposed to not income replacement.

 Life Insurance for Marijuana Users: FAQ